tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 ![](/software-carpentry/assets/jupyter_upload_done.png)

 You can open this notebook by clicking on it.
-For instance, the screenshot is what you should see by opening the [Python 101](#python-101) notebook we provide:
+For instance, the screenshot below is what you should see by opening the [Python 101](#python-101) notebook we provide:

 ![](/software-carpentry/assets/jupyter_python_101.png)

 ## Instructor notes